A large majority of the people I work with tell me that they are addicted to chocolate.

 The cacao ceremony was very powerful for all of us in our own way.

-One the final day of the retreat, one of the participants said to me, “This week has been a lot of fun activities.
-When my husband and I signed up, we thought it was for a week of life-coaching.
+On the final day of the retreat, one of the participants said to me, “This week has been a lot of fun activities.
+When my husband and I signed up, we thought it was for a week of life coaching.
 We would have NEVER signed up if we knew this was going to be about fun and connecting with each other, and playing with other people.
 But, I’m so grateful we did this.
 We need to do more of this.”

-Cacao taught me that we need to work hard, play just as hard, and connect with other human beings (including our ancestors) because it won’t be long before we will be the shadows for future generations to come.
+Cacao taught me that we need to work hard, play just as hard, and connect with other human beings (especially our ancestors) because it won’t be long before we become the shadows standing behind future generations.

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.